-Getting Your Game Published Dana Lombardy
+Getting Your Game Published Dana Lombardy & Seth Crofton

-Update on the Continuing War in UkraineSunday 10:00 AM in the Monterey Room for 1.5 hours Presenter(s): James Armstead and Victoria Juharyan Retired Naval War College Professor J. Holmes Armstead, Jr. and visiting Assistant Professor of Slavic languages at UC Davis Victoria Juharyan will examine the current situation in the Ukraine War and its implications for NATO and the rest of Europe.
-Is Russia slowly grinding down Ukraine?
-Are there hopes for peace?
+Update on the Continuing War in Ukraine and Recent ConflictsSunday 10:00 AM in the Monterey Room for 2 hours Presenter(s): Professor James Armstead and Doctor Michael Baker Retired Naval War College Professor J. Holmes Armstead, Jr., retired Rear Admiral and doctor Michael Baker, and moderator Dana Lombardy examine the current situation in the War in Ukraine and other recent conflicts and their implications for the U.S.A., NATO and other American allies.

 Dana Lombardy Dana Lombardy began his graphic and game design career in 1972 when he started Simulations Design Corporation (SDC) in San Diego while he was still in college.
 He has worked on board games, card games, role playing supplements, magazines, books, battlefield guides, videos, and educational exhibits.
 These hundreds of projects all required collaboration with other designers, historians, and artists.
 Dana will share his experiences, suggestions, and explain how good art can enhance User Interface (UI) and User Experience (UX).
-Dana will show his most recent game published at the end of 2021: MacGowan & Lombardy's THE GREAT WARâ„¢ï¸ fast-playing 2-player and solo card game, along with examples of his current game projects.
+Dana will show his most recent game under development: Bloody Omaha – The Big Red One on D-Day.

 J. Holmes Armstead, Jr.A retired professor of Strategy and International law from the U.S. Naval War College.
 He has taught international law, strategy and national security policy for nearly 50 years.
 He has lectured at the British Joint Services Staff College and at senior staff colleges in Poland, Austria, Germany, Slovenia, Estonia and Malawi as well as the US Army War College.
 Jim served as a research associate at the RAND Corp and has been Chief of Staff to a Member of Congress.
 Working for the Department of Defense he served on negotiation teams enlarging NATO with the accession of Poland, Hungary, Montenegro, Slovenia, Slovakia, the Czech Republic, Albania, Latvia, Lithuania and Estonia.
 Jim assisted in drafting constitutional reforms in Montenegro, South Africa, Poland, the Congo, and Estonia and has served Of Counsel to the American Bar Association Office of Human Rights and served legal adviser to the US-Canadian Acid Rain Treaty negotiations.